Ataka (play): Synopsis

 The recitation of a fake "subscription list that monks would normally carry" on a mission to rebuild the temple, by Yoshitsune's companion Benkei, convinces the guard to let them pass.

 Influence

 Ataka was first adapted into kabuki in Kanjinchō (1702)m, which was written by playwright Namiki Gohei III.
 This is in fact the first time a Noh play was adapted into kabuki.
 This is considered a shosagoto or dance piece that eventually became part of the so-called "the eighteen favorites".
 The later version of Kanjinchō (1840) is one of the most often performed plays in the modern kabuki repertoire.

 Another famous kabuki adaptation of Ataka is Gohiiki Kanjinchō (1773), considered "a magnificent example of the flamboyantly masculine aragoto acting style".

 Akira Kurosawa's film The Men who Tread on the Tiger's Tail is partly based on Ataka.
-Made in 1945, the film was banned by the occupying Supreme Commander of the Allied Powers (SCAP) due to its portrayal of feudal values.
+Made in 1945, the film was banned by the occupying Supreme Commander of the Allied Powers (SCAP) due to its portrayal of medieval native values.
 It was later released after the signing of the Treaty of San Francisco in 1952.